VivianNg9/VivianNg9/README.md

 - **Design and Prototyping:** Figma (HCI/UX)

 ### **About Me**
-- 🔭 I’m currently working on expanding my opportunities in the field of business/data analyst.
+- 🔭 I’m currently working on expanding my opportunities in the field of Data Analyst / Business Intelligence Analyst.
 - 🌱 I’m a Master of Business Analytics Graduate
 - 📫 How to reach me: vivian.nguyennn9@gmail.com |  https://www.linkedin.com/in/mai-vy-vivian-nguyen-699169223
 - 😄 Pronouns: She/Her